arunoda/next-apollo-demo/README.md

 Installing docker-compose : npm i docker-compose

+Command for docker-compose to build/rebuild and run : docker-compose up --build

 Command for docker-compose to run : docker-compose up

-Command for docker-compose to build/rebuild and run : docker-compose up --build
+After success docker UP - App or UI is running on http://localhost:3000 and graphQL server is running on http://localhost:5000/graphql